giedrius393/unsplash-image-search/README.md

 # Unsplash Image Search

-This project was created for FE practical assignment
+This application was created for some demo purposes.
+It basically uses Unsplash APIs to view and like/dislike images

 ## How to set up